czottmann/obsidian-actions-uri/docs/routes/file-properties.md

 ## `/file-properties/clear`

-Removes the entirety of a note's properties (and therefore, its frontmatter).
+Removes the entirety of a note's properties (and therefore, its front matter).

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):